The Renter's Home Inventory: What Your Insurance Actually Needs From You

 Things renters under-document:

-- Clothes and shoes — feels weird to inventory, but a wardrobe of work and casual clothes adds up to thousands
+- Clothes and shoes: feels weird to inventory.
+A wardrobe of work and casual clothes adds up to thousands

 The pattern: anything you didn't unbox in the last six months is something you'll forget when you most need to remember it.